 Great Golfing

-San Diego is a major destination for golfing, starting with the Coronado Municipal Golf Course, rated one of the best public courses in the nation.
+San Diego is a major destination for golf, starting with the Coronado Municipal Golf Course, rated one of the best public courses in the nation.
 Off-island, you’ll find such inviting links as the seaside Torrey Pines Golf Course, with a stunning blufftop location and a sparkling U.S. Open pedigree.
 The course at the nearby Fairmont Grand Del Mar is also a top pick, and San Diego hosts plenty of other great golfing options around the region.

 Between the region’s many fishing-friendly lakes and the opportunity to hop on a charter boat for an offshore expedition, San Diego has all the angles for anglers.